-- 1.1 GEM Partnership Limited is committed to eliminating modern slavery, human trafficking, forced labour, and similar human rights abuses. - 1.2 GEM Partnership Limited is committed to ensuring that its staff and any workers it supplies (directly or indirectly) are not subject to behaviour or threats that may amount to modern slavery, human trafficking, forced labour, and similar human rights abuses. - 1.3 GEM Partnership Limited provides appropriate training and awareness information for all of its staff.
-In particular: - 1.3.1 Our Senior Managers receive detailed training in identifying and resolving concerns around modern slavery and human trafficking. - 1.3.2 All of our staff receive awareness-raising information around issues involving modern slavery and human trafficking, so that they can bring any concerns they have to the attention of management. - 1.4 Any staff, workers or other parties are strongly encouraged to report any concerns or suspicions that they might have to Julie Hunter Safeguarding Lead or Kelly Lee Safeguarding Officer on (0191) 5872999
+- 1.1 GEM Partnership Ltd is committed to eliminating modern slavery, human trafficking, forced labour, and similar human rights abuses. - 1.2 GEM Partnership Ltd is committed to ensuring that its staff and any workers it supplies (directly or indirectly) are not subject to behaviour or threats that may amount to modern slavery, human trafficking, forced labour, and similar human rights abuses. - 1.3 GEM Partnership Ltd provides appropriate training and awareness information for all of its staff.
+In particular: - 1.3.1 Our Senior Managers receive detailed training in identifying and resolving concerns around modern slavery and human trafficking. - 1.3.2 All of our staff receive awareness-raising information around issues involving modern slavery and human trafficking, so that they can bring any concerns they have to the attention of management. - 1.4 Any staff, workers or other parties are strongly encouraged to report any concerns or suspicions that they might have to the Designated Safeguarding Team (DST) - Julie Hunter - Safeguarding Governance, or Kelly Lee - Safeguarding Lead or Annie Dorner - Safeguarding Officer on (0191) 5872999